 Be sure to mark your calendar because National Tequila Day is right around the corner.
-On July 24th, you can celebrate the holiday by mixing up some of your favorite tequila based drinks or sipping a flavorful tequila on ice.
+On July 24th, you can celebrate the holiday by mixing up some of your favorite tequila based drinks, such as margaritas, or sipping a flavorful tequila on ice.
 This spirit tends to get a bad rap, however, it is a sophisticated option that takes years to make.
 If tequila is not your go-to spirit, it may be time to learn more about this unique liquor.

 While there are certainly some low-grade tequilas on the market, a fine tequila offers complex and robust flavors and is the healthiest spirit available.
 Tequila is a highly refined liquor that goes through an extensive distilling process.
 This spirit is made from the heart of the agave plant, which takes 12 years to reach a point of maturity where it is ready to be harvested.
 That means that a lot of time, effort and hard work goes into each bottle of tequila.

 For those who are health conscious, but still want to enjoy a drink, tequila is the healthiest option.
 It is low in calories and contains agavins, which act just like fiber.
 This prevents blood sugar spikes when you drink.
 The natural sugars in tequila have also been shown to lower cholesterol and help with weight loss.
 You can enjoy a few guilt-free drinks and celebrate National Tequila Day.

 One of the lasting myths surrounding tequila is that there is a worm in the bottom of all the bottles and ingesting it will cause hallucinations.
 For some, eating the worm has marked a drinking rite of passage.
 The worm, which is actually a moth larvae that is attracted to agave plants, was first used as a marketing gimmick.
 It quickly caught on and more tequila brands started including the worm.